devStoyanov/FortiFlask/README.md

 * Docker
 * Docker Compose
-* In order to use psql you need to have it installed locally on your machine.
+* In order to use psql you need to have PostgreSQL installed locally on your machine.
   You can follow the link for more information on installition process depending on your operation system
   https://www.postgresql.org/download/